kels-orien/react-ecommerce-app/README.md

 # react-ecommerce-app
-Ecommerce appplications for phones and laptops
+React Ecommerce appplication for phones and laptops built with Redux